rdgacarvalho/CoreOS-Kubernetes-Calico/README.md

 # Install CoreOS using YAML file

-After define your networking information like "IP Address and Hostnames", replace the variables inside kube-master-config.yaml and kubeconfig.sh file as show below.
+After define your networking information like "IP Address and Hostnames", replace the variables inside cloud-kubernetes-master.yaml and kubeconfig.sh file as show below.

+## Pay attention: All changes should be made into cloud-kubernetes-master.yaml file

 ## Step 1: Installing Kubernetes Master